 #23 Come Va?
 (How's It Going?/How Are You?)

-Come va is another conversation starter equivalent to the English phrase “how is it going?”
-It’s a fairly common expression which you can use with anyone.
+Come va is another conversation starter equivalent to the English phrase “how’s it going?” in Italian.
+It’s a fairly common Italian greeting which you can use with anyone.

 Lots Of Fun Italian Greetings To Practise